UMassIonTrappers/PyOpticL/README.md

 <img width="800" src="https://github.com/user-attachments/assets/da1f5e60-a97e-493c-a372-581fa3e241eb" />

-#### Again we thank the MIT QUANTA LAB for sharing their C4PO ('CAD for Precision Optics') based on OpenSCAD which inspired this library.
+> We thank Ike and the MIT QUANTA LAB for sharing their C4PO ('CAD for Precision Optics') based on OpenSCAD which inspired this library.